hindutva/hindutva.github.io/main/social-cultivation/clan/ethnic-shifts/v1/tp_mahAdevan/05_Shection_D_brAhmI_paleography_and_the_Southern_Rechension_Texts.md

 +++
-title = "05 Section D Brāhmī Paleography and the Southern Recension Texts"
+title = "05 ṣection ḍ bhrāhmī phaleography and the ṣouthern ṛecension ṭekṣts"

 +++
 Impressive proof for the above links between the history of Brahman migration